 Don’t underestimate the importance of loving how your guitar looks!
 You’re more likely to pick up and play a guitar that visually excites you.

-A Personal Note on Guitar Shapes
+A Personal Note on Guitar Shapes.

 While specs and tonal characteristics are important, I’ve found that the right guitar shape comes down to personal preference and physical comfort.
 I remember dismissing Telecasters early in my playing because they didn’t look as “cool” as other options – now they’re among my favorite guitars!